jpratt9/john-pratt.com/src/frontend/content/posts/data-modernization-services/index.md

 ### The Core Problem With Outdated Systems

 Legacy systems are the source of so many business headaches.
-The biggest issue is that they create data "silos"—pockets of information trapped within different departments, completely inaccessible to one another.
+The biggest issue is that they create data "silos" - pockets of information trapped within different departments, completely inaccessible to one another.
 This fragmentation makes it impossible to get a clear, 360-degree view of your business, which cripples everything from customer insights to strategic planning.

 On top of that, these old systems are expensive and rigid.
 The cost of maintaining aging hardware and custom-coded software can be staggering, eating up IT budgets that should be going toward innovation.
 Their inflexibility means that adapting to market shifts or launching a new feature becomes a slow, painful ordeal, leaving you steps behind your competitors.